What's Holding You Back From Becoming The Big Recognizable Brand You Know You Want?

 How Voice Lessons Work:

 Voice Lessons consists of six private one-hour sessions with me, live on Zoom.
-Each session recorded and sent to you, so you can revisit our trainings as often as you like.
+Each session recorded and sent to you, so you can revisit our conversations as often as you like.

 There will be weekly customized assignments to help you make forward progress and push past the blocks standing in the way of you using your voice (using the Disentangle, Define, Defeat framework).